 STATE & TRIBAL PLANS

 According to the interim hemp rules, if a state or tribe wants to have primary regulatory power over hemp production, they must submit a plan for approval to monitor and regulate the crop.
-This includes procedures for sampling and testing hemp to ensure that it does not exceed the acceptable hemp THC level (0.3%).
+This includes procedures for sampling and requirements for testing hemp to ensure that it does not exceed the acceptable hemp THC level (0.3%).

 As of today, several states have written hemp rules that they will submit for approval.
-Florida in particular, has completed its rule-making process and is ready for final review after which it will send the proposal to the federal government.
+Florida, in particular, has completed its rule-making process and is ready for final review after which it will send the proposal to the federal government.

 State plan requirements for hemp testing